sveinbjornt/searchfs/README.md

 than `find` when performing full-volume search on APFS filesystems, and even faster on HFS+.
 This can be tested with the `benchmark.sh` script.

-Although I have yet to test this properly, it’s is probably *much* *much* faster than `find` on hard disk drives, which have higher seek times.
+Although I have yet to test this properly, it is probably *much* faster than `find` on hard disk drives, which have higher seek times.

 ## Testing